-Since arriving he has overseen the final construction and grand opening of the college's new Health & Science Building, including a federal grant to pay for critically needed equipment.
-The building is a 70,000-square foot, technology-enabled facility designed to provide STEM education.
+The final construction and grand opening of the college's new Health & Science Building took place in 2014, including a federal grant to pay for critically needed equipment.
+The building is a 70,000-square foot, technology-enabled facility designed to provide STEM education. » Read more.

-At the same time, a major renovation to the Myklebust Gymnasium and Fitness Center was completed, including 12,000 square feet of new space.
+A major renovation to the Myklebust Gymnasium and Fitness Center was completed in 2014, including 12,000 square feet of new space. » Read more.